What Changed In V2

 Local Setup

-Recommended startup order: run local node, deploy proxies, deploy faucet, copy deployed addresses into frontend env, then run frontend.
+Recommended startup order: run local node, deploy proxies, mint local MockUSDC if needed, copy deployed addresses into frontend env, then run frontend.
 Keep one deployment session per test cycle; restarting node invalidates old addresses.

 Most common integration bug is network mismatch: wallet on one RPC, frontend on another.
 Confirm chain ID and RPC host alignment before debugging contract logic.